AbramsGroup/HTPolyNet/docs/source/example-tutorials/1-polymethylstyrene/monomer.rst

 (http://2015.igem.org/Team:Stanford-Brown/PS)

 Note that the radical lives on the interior carbon and attacks a terminal carbon of another unreacted monomer to create a bond.
-Clearly, then, HTPolyNet must be able to distinguish between these two.
+Clearly, then, HTPolyNet must be able to distinguish between these two carbon atoms.
 To see how we do that, let's turn to a way to build the ``mol2`` file.

 As described in the user guide, HTPolyNet uses the concept of "sacrificial hydrogens": any two atoms designated as forming a bond must each sacrifice one H atom to make the bond.
 The form of 4-methylstyrene we will actually use to build our system will be 1-ethyl-4-methylbenzene: